junproger/coingecko-webclient/README.md

 5. Storybook (With Storybook for App): if you start this branch, you can see the app's storybook.
 6. Cra-markup (Markup of pages App's (HW-3)): markup of pages of the app's layout according HW-3.
 7. Cra-routes (Add routing to App): routing of pages with pagination and routing from list to items.
-8. Cra-states (Working with State Managers): state with React.Context and state with MobX manager.
+8. Cra-states (App without state managers): React state with Routing, useState and React.Context.
+9. Features (Add more features to web-client): multi-dropdown, currency-filter and market-search.
+10. Cra-stores (App with local stores and queries):
+11. With-mobx (React App with MobX state manager):